-During the persecution of Diocletian, St Lucian was arrested and was sent to prison in Nicomedia, where for nine years he encouraged other Christians with him to remain steadfast in their confession of Christ, urging them not to fear tortures or death.
+During the persecution of Diocletian, Saint Lucian was arrested and was sent to prison in Nicomedia, where for nine years he encouraged other Christians with him to remain steadfast in their confession of Christ, urging them not to fear tortures or death.

-St Lucian died in prison from many terrible tortures and from hunger.
+Saint Lucian died in prison from many terrible tortures and from hunger.
 Before his death, he wished to partake of the Holy Mysteries of Christ on the Feast of Theophany.
 Certain Christians who visited him brought bread and wine for the Eucharist.
 The hieromartyr, bound by chains and lying on a bed of sharp potsherds, was compelled to offer the Bloodless Sacrifice upon his chest, and all the Christians there in prison received Communion.
 The next day the emperor sent people to see if the saint was still alive.
-St Lucian said three times, “I am a Christian,” then surrendered his soul to God.
+Saint Lucian said three times, “I am a Christian,” then surrendered his soul to God.
 The body of the holy martyr was thrown into the sea, but after thirty days dolphins brought it to shore.
-Believers reverently buried the body of the much-suffering St Lucian.
+Believers reverently buried the body of the much-suffering Saint Lucian.

 Saint Lucian was originally commemorated on January 7, the day of his death.
 Later, when the celebration of the Synaxis of Saint John the Baptist was appointed for this day, the feast of Saint Lucian was transferred to October 15.